Skip to content

 The 256-bit random value produced once per round.
 Calculation:

-1. Take every valid reveal in this round.
+1. Take every valid reveal in this round and hex-decode each one to its 32 raw bytes.

 As long as at least one participant picked their secret unpredictably, the XOR result — and therefore the seed — is unpredictable to everyone else in advance.